optimizely/optimizely-vscode/README.md

 # Optimizely VSCode Extension

 The Optimizely VSCode extension lets you access Feature Keys, Experiment Keys and Feature Variables via auto-complete for javascript typescript and react.
-If not using these languages, you can use the keyboard shortcuts below to insert your experiment and feature keys.
+If not using these languages, you can use the keyboard shortcuts below to insert your experiment and feature keys as well as attribute and event keys.

+This extension is compatiable with 1.34 and higher of vscode.

 ## Features